-India is 40 times larger in land area than Nepal and India was hungry to meet its increasing electrical power needs.
-Nepal is one of the poorest nations in the world and is economically linked to India because of its geographic situation.
+Asymmetry of Power Between Nepal and India India is 40 times larger in land area than Nepal, and India was hungry to meet its increasing electrical power needs.
+Nepal is one of the poorest nations in the world.
+It's also economically linked to India due to its geographic situation.
 However, Nepal’s water wealth is enormous.
-Several studies revealed that 89 sites within Nepal are potentially capable of producing 30 gigawatts of hydroelectric power to energy starved India.
-This case study provides a clear example of
+Several studies revealed that 89 sites within Nepal are potentially capable of producing 30 gigawatts (GW) of hydroelectric power to energy-starved

 A win-win negotiation settlement is an integrative negotiated agreement.
-In theory this means the negotiating parties have reached an agreement after fully taking into account each others' interests, such that the agreement cannot be improved upon further by any other agreement.
-By definition, there are no resources or 'gold' left on the table and all creative options have been thoroughly exploited.
-"Win-Win" has its roots in Economics Game Theory.
+In theory, this means the negotiating sides have reached an agreement after fully taking into account each other's interests, such that the agreement cannot be improved upon further by any other agreement.
+By definition, there are no resources or "gold" left on the table and all creative options have been thoroughly exploited.
+"Win-win" has its roots in Economics Game Theory.

 Is Principled Negotiation used in Business?

 Most readers may appreciate a short introduction to the phrase 'Principled Negotiation'.
 'Principled Negotiation' became known to the world from Fisher and Ury's seminal book "Getting to Yes" (Check out our book review).
 The phrase 'Principled Negotiation' has become synonymous with the phrase "win win", so you will often find these two phrases used interchangeably.
 So who uses "Principled Negotiation"?
 Mainly Northern American Academics and Mediators.
 Why?
 Principled